avaneev/prvhash/README.md

 ## Description ##

-Here is author's vision how the algorithm works for 32-bit hashes (in actuality, coming up with this solution was accompanied with a lot of trial and error, and stress).
+Here is the author's vision on how the function works for 32-bit hashes (in actuality, coming up with this solution was accompanied with a lot of trial and error).

     const uint64_t m = MessageByte; // Get 8 bits from the message.
     Seed ^= m; // Add message's entropy to the internal entropy.